boidushya/blinkr/README.md

 - **Superpowered Connections:** Discover and connect with like-minded individuals who share your crypto interests and NFT passions.

-- **Wallet-Powered Matching:** Blinkr leverages the information stored in users' wallets to facilitate more meaningful and personalized connections.
+- **Wallet-Powered Matching:** Blinkr leverages the information stored in users' wallets to facilitate more meaningful and personalized connections thanks to AirStack.

-- **NFT-Powered Chat:** Engage in conversations with fellow users who care about the same crypto projects and NFTs, powered by cutting-edge technology.
+- **NFT-Powered Chat:** Engage in conversations with fellow users who care about the same crypto projects and NFTs, powered by Huddle01.

 # Upcoming Features